Why children's art is important

-Out of all my creative projects, curating this gallery of young children "reading" Here Comes Ingo and trusting themselves to be co-authors of the book is my very favorite thing to do.
+Out of all my creative projects, curating this gallery of young children experiencing “Here Comes Ingo” and trusting themselves to be co-authors of the book is my very favorite thing to do.